 To better empathize and understand the customer's need, I created a persona that captures all the pain points that were identified in the earlier

 process.
-This persona will be used throughout all the future designing process by continuously looking and referencing the user struggles and
+This persona will be used throughout all of the future designing processes by continuously referencing the user struggles and

 needs, especially during the sketches and wireframing stage where we want to focus on the features and structures of the app.